-- 1. ns3::MacLow which takes care of RTS/CTS/DATA/ACK transactions. - 2. ns3::DcfManager and ns3::DcfState which implements the DCF function. - 3. ns3::DcaTxop which handles the packet queue, packet fragmentation, and packet retransmissions if they are needed.
+- 1. ns3::MacLow which takes care of RTS/CTS/DATA/ACK transactions. - ns3::DcfManager and ns3::DcfState which implements the DCF and EDCAF functions. - 3. ns3::DcaTxop or ns3::EdcaTxopN which handle the packet queue, packet fragmentation, and packet retransmissions if they are needed. ns3::DcaTxop object is used by non-QoS high MACs. ns3::EdcaTxopN is used by QoS high MACs and performs also QoS operations like 802.11n MSDU aggregation.